 “Ever since I was 5, teaching was what I wanted to do.
 It was my kindergarten teacher who inspired me; I looked up to her and the heart that she put into it.
 She was so loving and caring,” Lynch said, adding that they are still in contact today.
 “So when I (retired) from the military, I went back to get my education.
 And teaching has been keeping me busy ever since.”

 To the students, she is just Ms. Lynch.
 These are the moments when she can forget the war and what happened.
 But to much of America, there are many layers of mystery about the former soldier.
 In addition to her classroom duties, Lynch shares her nuggets of survival or seeks to uplift others on the speaking circuit across the country.

 Indeed, her story is as searing as it is uplifting.

 Lynch’s journey to becoming a US soldier was an abrupt one.
 A recruiter visited her family home in the late spring after she graduated high school in 2001, and both she and her brother decided to sign on as a means of seeing the world and to ease the college debt burden off her parents.
-The week after the horrific events of Sept.
-11, 2001, Lynch was in basic training at Fort Bliss, Texas.
+Shortly after the terrorist attack on Sept.
+11, 2001, Lynch was in basic training at Fort Jackson, South Carolina.